What Are My Negative Emotions Telling Me?

 Negative emotions.
 The term itself evokes feelings of discomfort, annoyance, or even dread.
 We often view them as unwanted visitors, something to be suppressed or ignored.

-However, as unpleasant as they may feel, these sensations serve a crucial purpose: communication.
+However, as unpleasant as they may feel, these negative emotions serve a crucial purpose: communication.

 Just like a physical pain signal indicates an underlying issue, negative emotions are messages from your inner world urging you to pay attention to something amiss.